-When Do I Stop Wearing My Diastasis Rehab Splint®?
+When is the Best Time to Stop Wearing My Diastasis Rehab Splint®?

 This is a common question that I get asked all the time!
 The answer is “as long as it takes to close your diastasis recti .”
 Your connective tissue needs to be strong enough to hold your muscles together.
 How long it takes to close your diastasis depends on your commitment to all 4 steps of the program and the severity of your diastasis.